 To view the settings for the plugin, go to Settings -> Duplicate Post in your admin panel.
 Here you will see a list of options to change the contents and parameters of duplicated posts.

-For instance, by default, a duplicated post/page will have it’s publish date set to the current time.
+For instance, by default, a duplicated post/page will have it’s publishing date set to the current time.
 If you want to instead inherit the post date of the duplicate post, which is bound to be a little older at least, you can check the first box, “Copy post/page date also.”
-Similar options exist for allowing post meta data like excerpts, attachments and status to be duplicated along with the post’s title and content.
+Similar options exist for allowing post metadata like excerpts, attachments, and status to be duplicated along with the post’s title and content.
 The only one of these that will be checked by default is the excerpt.